IBM/ibm-block-csi-driver/README.md

 $> kubectl delete -n kube-system secret/a9000-array1
 $> kubectl delete -f ibm-block-csi-driver.yaml

-##### Kubernetes version 1.13 automatically creates the CSIDriver `ibm-block-csi-driver`, but it does not delete it automatically when removing the driver manifest.
+##### Kubernetes version 1.13 automatically creates the CSIDriver `block.csi.ibm.com`, but it does not delete it automatically when removing the driver manifest.
 In order to clean up the CSIDriver object, run the following command:
-$> kubectl delete CSIDriver ibm-block-csi-driver
+$> kubectl delete CSIDriver block.csi.ibm.com

 ```